 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Tired of the endless heat?
-We hand-tested over 40 of the best fans to help you find relief from those hot summer days.
-This review represents years of researching and evaluating the most impressive floor, table, window, pedestal, and tower-styled fans.
+This review represents years of researching and testing the most impressive floor, table, window, pedestal, and tower-styled fans.
 We broke out all our logging devices to take accurate readings of each fan's power, noise, and energy consumption, all at a standard setting to properly compare each type of fan to each other.
 You can rest assured knowing we have done all the testing for you so you can enjoy your day without breaking a sweat.

 We're big fans of the Dreo Cruiser Pro T1.
 It scored consistently high in all our tests, with a collection of features that make it effortless to build an oasis in your home or office.
 Although the tower fan's thin design makes it more difficult to propel large amounts of air, we found that the Cruiser Pro T1 was plenty powerful to get the job done.
 Austin Palmer, who took the lead on testing this fan, stated that “it gets lots of circulation around the room,” and he could feel a strong breeze from over 60 feet away.
 It could be especially effective in long halls and corridors.
 Our thrust machine highlighted the Cruiser Pro T1's sheer power to push out air.
 This fan provided other subtle positives from its interface.
 You're able to have a wide range of adjustments with six-speed levels and four different modes.